m00nlitcat/blog.myget.org/_posts/2020-03-31-a-product-survey-story.markdown

 ![Who uses my get?](/images/2020/Who-uses-MyGet.jpg "Who-uses-MyGet")

-## .NET, JavaScript HTML: The Top 3
+## .NET, JavaScript, HTML: The Top 3
-**In its early days, MyGet was lovingly introduced as  “NuGet-as-a-service”.
+In its early days, MyGet was lovingly introduced as  “NuGet-as-a-service”.
 That was the need it was built to solve—an easy way for you to get the benefits of a private NuGet server without the headache of managing installation or infrastructure.
 So it’s not surprising to see Microsoft .NET languages used most by MyGet community members.

 ![What programming language is most widely used?](/images/2020/What-programming-language-used.jpg "What-programming-language-used")